 - A skilled VA will often spend far less time than you on completing a task, so the cost will likely be lower than you think.

-- You can spend the new-found time working with clients or creating products to sell.
+- You can spend the new-found time creating products to sell or working with clients.

 If you really can’t justify outsourcing at this time, then go back to the section about systematizing.
 Make a checklist of everything you have to do to complete a technical task.
 Streamline it as much as possible.
 If you can’t move the tech stuff off your plate, then you can at least minimize the amount of time you spend on it.